The Beatles bootleg recordings: Material not bootlegged

 Between the official Anthology releases and the numerous outtakes that have been bootlegged, many of the Beatles' most interesting studio recordings are available in some form.
 Nevertheless, there are still recordings known to be in EMI's archives that have generated particular interest in their eventual release.
 One is "Carnival of Light", an improvised 14-minute vocal and sound collage that the Beatles created in early 1967 for an art festival; the recording was under consideration for Anthology, and McCartney has been an advocate for its release.
 Another is take 3 of "Helter Skelter" from 18 July 1968, renowned for its length of twenty-seven minutes.
 Anthology 3 included only a 4:38 edit of the 12:35 take 2 from that day's work on the song; asked why a longer version wasn't issued, George Martin explained: "I think it gets boring."
 The full 12 minutes of take 2 were eventually released in 2018 for the 50th anniversary of The Beatles.

 Some recordings may no longer exist, if they ever existed originally.
 A Quarrymen rehearsal that was recorded at Colin Hanton's home was taped over.
 BBC documentation shows that "Sheila" and two versions of "Three Cool Cats" were recorded and never broadcast, but the tapes were likely reused or discarded, a fate shared by some of the Beatles' studio session tapes prior to late 1963.
 Carl Perkins said that he joined the Beatles in the studio for a late night jam session on 1 June 1964, but this was probably not taped.
 Several Lennon–McCartney titles were mentioned in a 1960 letter from McCartney, including "Looking Glass", "Years Roll Along", and "Keep Looking That Way", but there is no evidence that tapes were ever made of those songs during rehearsals from that era.

 One final source of uncirculated recordings is the set of sessions held in 1994–1995 for the Anthology project.
 In addition to the two songs released, two other Lennon demos (which have been bootlegged) became the basis for additional work by the other three Beatles: "Now and Then" and "Grow Old with Me".
 "Now and Then" was close to being the third new song for Anthology, but it needed more work than the two released songs and was left unfinished; McCartney indicated an interest in completing the song with Starr.
 A new song composed by McCartney and Harrison, "All for Love", was also reportedly recorded by the three ex-Beatles at the sessions but never finished.
+While a selection of recordings from the sessions have been bootlegged, no recordings of "All for Love" are known to be available.
 Starr released a version of "Grow Old with Me" in 2019 with McCartney on bass and backing vocals, while "Now and Then" was later released on 2 November 2023, with AI demixing technology utilized to isolate Lennon's vocals.